-Lecturer Frank G. Mack, M. B.
+Lecturer Frank G. Mack, B. A., M. B.

-This course will consist of not less than twenty-five lectures, chiefly clinical, to be given in the wards of the Victoria General Hospital.
+This course will consist of not less than twenty-five lectures, chiefly clinical, to be given in the wards of the Victoria General Hospital to fifth year students.

 Patients will be brought before the class and their condition examined into and demonstrated, and the appropriate treatment prescribed and illustrated.